 - Next, go to Edit -> Advanced Audio Properties and make sure that each of your audio source has the "Audio Monitoring" set to "Monitor Only" or "Monitor and Output"

-- On Konnectclub Setup option, select virtual audio cable output as your audio source.
+- On Konnectclub Setup option, select virtual audio cable output as your audio source (note: the actual name on your computer may differ from the screenshot below).

 If you enabled "Automatic Recording" feature for your live stream event, the recording will be available for 24 hours for you to download.
 Note that only you get the option to download.
 Your viewers do not see such an option.
 To initiate download, go to the event page from your business account dashboard, click "Play" and then click "Download" button on the top bar inside the vide play area.